-- 35. Emphasizes the importance of the effective implementation of the provisions of the Compliance Agreement, and urges continued efforts in this regard; - 36.
-Calls upon all States and other entities referred to in article X, paragraph 1, of the Compliance Agreement that have not yet become parties to that Agreement to do so as a matter of priority and, in the interim, to consider applying it provisionally; - 37.
-Urges States and subregional and regional fisheries management organizations and arrangements to implement and promote the application of the Code within their areas of competence; - 38.
-Urges States to develop and implement, as a matter of priority, national and, as appropriate, regional plans of action to put into effect the international plans of action of the Food and Agriculture Organization of the United Nations; - 39.
-Encourages the development of best practice guidelines for safety at sea in connection with marine fisheries by the competent international organizations;
+- 37. Emphasizes the importance of the effective implementation of the provisions of the Compliance Agreement,8 and urges continued efforts in this regard; - 38.
+Calls upon all States and other entities referred to in article X, paragraph 1, of the Compliance Agreement that have not yet become parties to that Agreement to do so as a matter of priority and, in the interim, to consider applying it provisionally; - 39.
+Urges States and subregional and regional fisheries management organizations and arrangements to implement and promote the application of the Code within their areas of competence; - 40.
+Urges States to develop and implement, as a matter of priority, national and, as appropriate, regional plans of action to put into effect the international plans of action of the Food and Agriculture Organization of the United Nations; - 41.
+Encourages the development of best practice guidelines for safety at sea in connection with marine fisheries by the competent international organizations; - 42.
+Also encourages widespread participation at the diplomatic conference convened by the International Maritime Organization in South Africa in 2012 for the purpose of adopting an agreement on the implementation of the Torremolinos Protocol of 1993 relating to the Torremolinos International Convention for the Safety of Fishing Vessels, 1977;